SHARE/PSC Gas Program

 Assistance is limited to $500.00 per qualified client household.

 This amount may not be sufficient to reconnect or properly maintain gas service, and the client may also present other needs that require attention to stabilize the household.
 Therefore, SHARE/PSC assistance does not disqualify a worthy client for other sources of aid, including standard SHARE assistance and outside programs such as LIHEAP.

 The SHARE/PSC program will provide assistance to low-income Georgians through regular renewals by the PSC.
-Georgia Divisional Commander Charles Powell said, “The Salvation Army is grateful for this recognition of Project SHARE by the PSC, and thankful for the opportunity to serve more Georgians in crisis at this critical time.”
+Georgia Divisional Commander Algerome Newsome said, “The Salvation Army is grateful for this recognition of Project SHARE by the PSC, and thankful for the opportunity to serve more Georgians in crisis at this critical time.”